funnybrum/AQM/README.md

 ## Building the project

 The project uses a common set of tools that are availabe in another repo - https://github.com/funnybrum/esp8266-base.
-Clone the esp8266-base repo in the lib/conmmon folder:
+Clone the esp8266-base repo in the lib folder:

 ```
 cd lib
-git clone git@github.com:funnybrum/esp8266-base.git common
+git clone git@github.com:funnybrum/esp8266-base.git
 ```

 After that try building the project.
 You should hit linking failure stating that the firmware can't fit in the ESP8266 memory.
 Check the details in the ./lib/README.md to find out how to address that.